Marketing Teams Need to Bring Back Marketing Campaign Management Roles

 How marketing campaigns are similar to political campaigns

-If you run a web-search for “what does a campaign manager do?” most of the results are about political campaign managers rather than marketing campaign managers.
-It’s true that in many respects, a presidential campaign is the ultimate marketing campaign, but the fact is you need to go digging for real examples of marketing campaign management.
+If you run a web search for “what does a campaign manager do?” most results are about political campaign managers rather than marketing campaign management.
+It’s true that, in many respects, a presidential campaign is the ultimate marketing campaign, but the fact is you need to go digging for real examples of marketing campaign management.

 - An offer - the candidate.